 - Is approved by department Chair, Dean, and Vice Provost for Research prior to proposal submission.

-Multiple Year Grants or contracts may qualify for RIA for each year of the award, provided the criteria above are met for each project year (e.g., a grant of at least $300,000 per year may qualify for three
+Multiple Year Grants or contracts may qualify for one RIA for each year of the award, provided the criteria above are met for each project year (e.g., an award of $300,000 may qualify for three

 RIA provided the funding is at least $100,000 per year).
 RIA may also be held

-concurrently with college-funded course releases provided this does not exceed
+concurrently with college-funded course releases provided these awards do not exceed

 Large Awards may qualify for a